For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: zaeball – Shutterstock

-Even after their first year, most students still have a lot to learn about their adopted city.
+Manchester has so much to offer students that even after their first year, most still have a lot to learn about their adopted city.
 This applies especially to students moving out of halls to find a suitable student house.
-Especially seeing as Manchester has so much to offer to students.

 Manchester: Key facts